-In a 120 hour supervised placement you will care for patients or clients in one or more healthcare settings where you have the opportunity to work in health care teams to provide quality, safe care.
-You will draw on previous learning to develop your practice and focus on a patient’s change in health status.
-You will plan, select and implement evidence based therapeutic interventions.
-You will critically self-appraise your practice and your facilitator will evaluate your work using the accepted nursing standards for practice at a level consistent with a developing nursing student.
+In your second professional experience placement (PEP) you will provide person centred care underpinned by quality and safety standards within the health care team.
+In a three-week (120 hour) PEP you will draw on previous learning to develop your practice and focus on a person’s change in health status.
+In a range of healthcare including acute care, primary and community care, and aged care settings, you will plan, select and implement evidence based therapeutic interventions, underpinned by quality and safety standards.
+You will critically self-appraise your practice and your facilitator will evaluate your performance using the NMBA Registered nurse standards for practice at a level consistent with a developing nursing student.

 200 Level (Developing)

 |Course Learning Outcomes On successful completion of this course, you should be able to...||Graduate Qualities Completing these tasks successfully will contribute to you becoming...|

 |1||Demonstrate a satisfactory level of nursing practice according to the NMBA Registered nurse standards for practice at a developing student level, in areas of therapeutic interventions and plan care for people with a change in their health status, safe medication practice, and plan for person-centred care involving the multidisciplinary team.||

 |2||Know and behave in accordance with the NMBA Code of Conduct for nurses and ICN Code of Ethics.||